Union Nationale des Étudiants de France

 The National Union of Students of France (Union nationale des étudiants de France, /fr/; abbr.
 UNEF) a national students' union in France.
-It is historically close to the Socialist Party, with many of its member joining the party after leaving student life.
+It is historically close to the Socialist Party, with many of its members joining the party after leaving student life.

 It works to represent the interest of students for national and local governments, political parties, the government bodies concerned with higher education and their administration of the universities.
 The organisation is also active on the international arena.